Search results for

 The DJI Mic charging case is portable and safe to toss into your backpack or media bag.

-The DJI Mic is an excellent buy for the casual content creator as long as your device has a USB-C connection.
-The all-in-one convenience, long record time, and ease of use are great.
-However, as an older iPhone user, having to source and deal with a third-party adaptor to use the stereo and safety track recording modes is rather disappointing.
+The DJI Mic is an excellent buy for casual content creators as long as your device has a USB-C connection.
+Its all-in-one convenience, long record time, and ease of use are great.
+However, as an older iPhone user, having to source and deal with a third-party adaptor to use the stereo and safety track recording modes is somewhat disappointing, so you’ll want to consider the latest model, the DJI Mic 2.

 DJI Mic